hannahmypham/Hiking-Project/README.md

 2. How many trails are available all year long?
 3. What trails that are suitable for family?
 4. How many trails that are backpacker friendly?
+5. What type of hikers do I recommend to explore this national park?

 ## Key takeaway
+1. The most challenging trail is Wahtum Lake Via Ruckel Creek Hike.
+The easiest trails are Sames Walker Loop Hike, Hood River Waterfront Hike, and Fort Cascades Loop Hike
+2. 108 trails are available all year long, which accounts for 62.79% of total trails in Columbia River Gorge National Park.
+3. Trails that are suitable for family are usually easy trails that are family friendly, available all year and not crowded.
+There are 16 trails that satisfy those criteria with 14 loop trails and 12 out and back trails.
+Those include Ainswoth Loop Hike, Balfour - Klickitat Loop Hike, Buck Creek on Larch Mountain Hike, and other trails.
+4. There are 41 trails that are suitable for backpackers with different level of difficulties and trail types.

 ## Recommendations
+Columbia National Park is

 ## Tools used during analysis
 ### SQL for data quality check and cleaning